Georges Suarez: In the interwar

 Like many of his contemporaries, Suarez adopted an ambiguous political stance over the course of time.
 Switching back and forth between the left (he was interested in the Cartel des gauches left-wing alliance) and the right (he followed the Stavisky Affair and the riot at the Palais Bourbon in 1934), Suarez preserved a centrist, pacifist and germanophile stance.

 Suarez often met with journalists close to Jean Luchaire's daily newspaper Notre temps, which supported Briand's politics of peace with Germany.
 He was also close to Bertrand de Jouvenel and the Cercle du grand pavois, and to Fernand de Brinon of the Association France-Allemagne.
 His written work became gradually more hostile to the Third Republic, which he blamed for France's socio-economic ills of the 1930s.

 In 1935, along with Drieu La Rochelle, Paul Marion and Pierre Pucheu, he strongly criticised the republican government, publicly lamenting their inability to solve the economic crisis, and calling for a new technocracy (they used the term "synarchy") which would be capable, according to them, of dispensing with the problems posed by capitalism.
 Like many of his associates, Suarez became close to the Parti populaire français (PPF) of Jacques Doriot, and, after the French defeat of 1940, collaborationist circles.

 He published articles in favour of "synarchism" and "technocratism" such as had been theorised by Georges Lefranc, Georges Albertini and Bertrand de Jouvenel, and under the occupation he condemned the "corruption" and the "conspiracies" of the Third Republic, writing in newspapers like Libération and Aujourd'hui.
 Suarez' radical positions led him to support the Riom trials of the Vichy regime, trials set up in order to bring to justice those political figures of the Third Republic allegedly responsible for France's defeat of 1940.

 Vichy France

 From 1940, Suarez became one of the first biographers of Marshal Philippe Pétain; In 1941 Suarez devoted a further work to him with the provocative title Pétain ou la démocratie?
 Il faut choisir (Pétain or democracy?
 You have to choose).

 In 1944, despite his collaborationist involvement, Suarez wrote in vain to Compiègne camp's superintendent, Doctor Illers, to ask for the freedom of his friend Robert Desnos, a supporter of the résistance.

 Death sentence

 Suarez was sentenced to death in 1944; he was shot on 9 November.
 It was Charles de Gaulle who vowed to execute journalists and writers who had collaborated with the Vichy government.
 Suarez was the first among those to be executed.

-Family

-After his death, his wife Gaët tried to get the proper visas to come to the United States, but she never succeeded.
+After his death, his wife Gaët tried to get the proper visas to move to the United States, but she never succeeded.